FahadUllahKhan/Information-Security-Audit-Interview-Questions/README.md

 What is Risk Register..?
 =========================
-Risk Register is a tool in risk managment that is used to iedntify wisk in a particular project or across a company.
+Risk Register is a tool in risk managment that is used to iedntify risk in a particular project or across a company.
 Simply, like in VA/PT we can creat an vulneability tracking sheet.
 Included in the risk resigter:

    - Risk Description
    - Cause